StateMapper/StateMapper/README.md

 | bulletins/XX/BULLETIN_NAME.json | bulletin's schema |
 | bulletins/XX/BULLETIN_NAME.png | 64x64px picture for the bulletin |

 Continents and countries are all first level folders (bulletins/EU and bulletins/ES).
-Flags are taken from ```app/assets/images/flags/XX.png```.
+Country/continent flags are taken from ```app/assets/images/flags/XX.png```.

 Within each bulletin's schema, the following parts are the most important: